cncf/tag-security/assessments/projects/cni/self-assessment.md

 The means by which actors are isolated should also be described, as this is often what prevents an attacker from moving laterally after a compromise.

+The following are the actors found in CNI project:
+- **CNI Plugin**: A program that applies a specified network configuration.
+It interfaces with a variety of networking solutions to provide flexible networking capabilities.
+- **Container**: A network isolation domain, though the actual isolation technology is not defined by the specification.
+- **Container Runtime**: Is responsible for executing CNI plugins.
+It interacts with plugins to apply network configurations to individual containers.
+- **Network**: A group of endpoints that are uniquely addressable that can communicate amongst each other.
+This could be either an individual container (as specified above), a machine, or some other network device (e.g. a router).
+Containers can be conceptually added to or removed from one or more networks.It includes configuration data such as IP addresses, routing rules, and network policies.

 ### Actions
 These are the steps that a project performs in order to provide some service